JingChen1114/GettingAndCleaningDataCourse/CodeBook.md

 ### About 'tidy_data_summary' table

-This dataset was created for the needs of:
+This dataset was created for the needs of course assignment

-> Course 3: 'Getting and Cleaning Data',
-> from 'Data Science Specialization',
-> by 'Johns Hopkins University',
-> on Coursera
->
-> The course is taught by:
->
->    - Jeff Leek, Phd
->    - Roger D. Peng, Phd
->    - Brian Caffo, Phd

 The data table can be reproduced, as all required scripts are available on the Git Hub repository